 This weekend I was in Houston, which means that I can get H.E.B.’s Texas Tasters, Taco Cabana and Texas Barbecue.
 The first purchase was of Texas Tasters and my last meal was at Taco Cabana.
 However, the first meal that I ate was at Luling City Market.
 From their webpag, “[i]f you're looking for REAL Texas Bar-B-Que, you've come to the right place!”
 Yet, I was disappointed.
 It did fulfill my need for BBQ, but it didn’t satisfy my craving.
 The brisket was dried out and the barbecue sauce tasted mustardy – a tomato-based sauce but with a noticeable amount of mustard.
 It was good food, but not what I wanted nor expected.

-Over four pounds of brisket left
+Over four pounds of brisket left in the slow cooker this morning |

 I yearned for the barbecue that I get in San Antonio and Austin.
 That's what I think of as Texas barbecue.
 Brisket and ribs slowly cooked over a fire of hickory, gaining those smoky, caramel notes of the fire that lightly and deliciously scratch at the back of your mouth.
 Then, the meat is finished off with a tomato sauce, naturally sweet and only slightly enhanced with brown sugar, and supplemented with the acid of vinegar and the additional brightness of some citrus.
 If I'm luck, there's a little bit of heat from a local chili powder and the savory garlicky notes hit my taste buds too.